Katie Rimey

 Software Engineer

-Developing full stack software for an early-stage prediction market startup, utilizing AI where appropriate.
+Developing full stack software for an early-stage prediction market startup, nearly exclusively using Claude Code powered workflows.
 Took broad independent responsibility while collaborating with a team to develop business critical features quickly.

 Yale University